 The Annapolis production features both Broadway-seasoned professional actors, notably Jahi Kearse as Dr. King, with local community theater talent as actors, dancers, singers and musicians.
 The Fresh Start Gospel Choir of Glen Burnie and the Naval Academy Gospel Choir will join professional soloists for gospel songs like We Shall Overcome and Free at Last.

 Combining professional actors with local talent has enabled members of the community to play a role.
 Mary DesChamps is a good example.
 Though she has never been in a play before, her audition resulted in a role for her as a narrator, reading a portion of Dr. King’s letter from a Birmingham jail, as others in the “Amen Corner” punctuate the reading with Amens.
+When it comes to commercial moves, there’s no question that meticulous planning and precision execution are necessary for a seamless transition, that’s where https://www.gorillamovers.com/ comes in.
 She is excited to be a part of what she expects to be “an excellent, awesome play.”

 Dan Burkarth, a professional actor who recently played in the production of Showboat at the Dallas Opera and The Chosen in New York, will play JFK and several other roles in I Have a Dream.
 To him, the production is particularly relevant today, not only because it honors Dr. King’s legacy, but because it points out the issues of civil rights, women’s rights, voting rights and human rights that are still in the forefront.